TotalALM/VSTS-Tasks/README.md

 ```
 > tfx build tasks upload ./
 ```
-* Once the task is uploaded, you would be able to view this task under **Utility** section of tasks
+* Once the task is uploaded, you would be able to view your task under the build or release.